robots-make-art-too/GroupProject_info/README.md

 1. QR code submitted for printing
 2. The Group Meeting with me (this is yes or no and will be counted from the first request of meetings - not the reminder to have a meeting with me)
 3. Set of videos and photos documenting the experience and all working components
-4. The live website at gh-pages branch
-5. QR code to custom Group landing page and AR activation
+4. The live website at gh-pages branch AND QR code to custom Group landing page and AR activation
-6. Instructions, introduction, theme, story etc. as documentation on landing webpage
+5. Instructions, introduction, theme, story etc. as documentation on landing webpage
-7. One of the following:
+6. One of the following:
    - List of GPS coords/locations
    - List of custom markers, printed
    - List of facial features tracked, or points used for AR content
-8. a clean and organized repo
+7. a clean and organized repo
-9. GitHub commits of content from _each_ group member
+8. GitHub commits of content from _each_ group member
-10. PDF file of Group Project information - more comprehensive than the website landing page including:
+9. PDF file of Group Project information - more comprehensive than the website landing page including:
     - Group members and contribution
     - Think of this PDF document as the detailed and comprehensive `README.md` and `STATEMENT.md` files combined
     - Specific customization of AR content submitted